 Central to the determination of whether someone is an independent contractor revolves around issues of control.
 The more control a company has over an individual, the more likely they look like an employee and resulting injuries are compensable.
 It is important to be aware of these issues to avoid unnecessary costs in your workers’ compensation program.

 For additional information on workers’ compensation cost containment best practices, register as a guest for our next live stream training.

-Author Michael Stack, Principal, COMPClub, Amaxx LLC.
+Author Michael Stack, Principal, Amaxx LLC.
 He is an expert in workers compensation cost containment systems and helps employers reduce their work comp costs by 20% to 50%.
-He works as a consultant to large and mid-market clients, is co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is founder of COMPClub, an exclusive member training program on workers compensation cost containment best practices.
+He works as a consultant to large and mid-market clients, is co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is founder & lead trainer of Amaxx Workers’ Comp Training Center. .

 Workers’ Comp Roundup Blog: http://blog.reduceyourworkerscomp.com/